openxla/stablehlo/docs/spec_draft.md

   * `RFFT`: Forward real-to-complex FFT.
   * `IRFFT`: Inverse real-to-complex FFT (i.e. takes complex, returns real).

-`fft_length` is the time-domain lengths of the axes being transformed.
-This is needed in particular for IRFFT to right-size the innermost axis, since `RFFT` of with even `fft_length` has the same output shape as odd `fft_length`.

-For multidimensional FFT, when more than one `fft_length` is provided, this is equivalent to applying a cascade of FFT operations to each of the innermost axes.
-Note that for the real->complex and complex->real cases, the innermost axis transform is (effectively) performed first (`RFFT`; last for `IRFFT` to have compatible element type), which is why the innermost axis is the one which changes size.
-Other axis transforms will then be complex->complex.

 More formally, given the function `fft` which takes 1-dimensional tensors of complex types as input, produces 1-dimensional tensors of same types as output and computes the discrete Fourier transform: